MarvinThiele/KaggleQuoraChallenge/README.md

 ## Troubleshooting
 1. I receive GPU OOM errors when trying to execute the code
     - To fix this issue you can reduce the batch size in the code (at `train_pred()`)
-    - If this doesnt fix the issue, it's most likely the embedding layer, which can not be reduced in size
+    - If this doesnt fix the issue, it's most likely the embedding layer, which cannot be reduced in size.
     - Use a server with more VRAM in this case
 2. My computer freezes and doesn't work anymore
     - This can happen if you are running less than 16GB of RAM